threefoldfoundation/www_threefold_io/content/blog/planet_first_people_first/index.md

 <br/>

 We’re aware that this mission is a big one.
-We’re aware how aspirational it is.
+We’re aware of how aspirational it is.
 We’re aware that we are not perfect.
 And we realize that changing the world for the better requires patience and community.
 We’re in it for the [long run](https://threefold.io/blog/four_phases_of_threefold/) and we’re in it together.

 <br/>